 CHARMAINE LYONS – Photographic Portrait Artist

-CHARMAINE LYONS is a photographic portrait artist best recognized for her unique, artistic portrait work, haunting photographs that capture not only the image but the soul of the people who sit before her.
+CHARMAINE LYONS is a photographic portrait artist best recogniSed for her unique, artistic portrait work: haunting photographs that capture not only the image but the soul of the people who sit before her.

 Featuring models Jacob McDonald, Jemma Grant & Mai Molin